altughan09/Cucumber-with-Selenium_Behaviour-Driven-Development-Tutorial/README.md

 To execute these Cucumber test scenarios, I created **Features** and **Step Definition** files.

 Cucumber tool is based on the Behavior Driven Development process that bridges the gap between non-developers and developers.
-As it uses a plain text format called **Gherkin** it makes the code understandable for non-developers (for example for clients).
+It uses a plain text format called **Gherkin** that non-programmers are able to read.

 To make the testing phase even easier I also took advantage of **Selenium Framework** that is a browser automation tool.
 Before starting out with the project the following libraries must be referenced inside the project file.